narif1237/Chaos-Monkey-Via-Actuator-endPoints-using-Rest-Api/README.md

 open folder Actuator  for the example app

-at a later date I will add an angular management console
+java endpoints to trigger chaos monkey is written in actuator at a later date I will add an angular management console

 endpoint as enabled through actuator can be found in below link